shopwp/documentation/docs/guides/common-issues.md

 2. Assign the product to the ShopWP sales channel and click "Done".
 Now head back to WordPress to see if the product shows up.
 Sometimes this can take 1-2 minutes.

 ![ShopWP Pro Common Issues 1](./assets/common-issues/visible-2.png)

+Another common reason for this is Shopify's API cache.
+If you're noticing that many of your products and collections **are showing**, except for one or two, you can try forcing Shopify's API cache to flush.
+To do this, open the offending product or collection in Shopify.
+Turn the ShopWP sales channel off.
+Then, update the description by adding a period or something small.
+Save the product again.
+Finally, set the ShopWP sales channel back to active again and save the product.
+Wait 10mins and it should start showing.

 ## ReferenceError: shopwp is not defined